m3cinc/Missing_PM25/README.md

 What can be determined from PM25 missing data?
 Specifically between 1998-2013:

         1) What is the trend globally in US and by state?
-        2) How is the spatial distribution of these events evolving in absolute and relative terms?
+           In absolute and relative amount, quantify and categorize Records, Missing, Geolocalized data.

-        3) More than 50 different values are assigned in the Null.Data.Code table.
-        Can they be regrouped in 5 event groups: Limits Exceeded, Quality ,Damage ,Operator and Uncontrollable?
+        2) Regrouping the more than 50 different values assigned for Missing PM2.5 Null.Data.Code data in 5 event groups: [D]amage, [L]imits Exceeded, [O]perator, [Q]uality and [N]on-controllable,
-        4) How is the spatial distribution of these events evolving in absolute and relative terms?
+           How is the spatial distribution of these events evolving in absolute and relative terms, At the US states, county and geopositions levels?

  Type 1 PM2.5 data files available at the US EPA web site address: http://www.epa.gov/ttn/airs/airsaqs/detaildata/downloadaqsdata.htm: RD_501_88101_YYYY-0.txt contain the PM2.5 data.

  Type 2 Annual reports between 1999 and 2013 at the US EPA web site address: http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/download_files.html#Annual: annual_all_YYYY.zip contain also the geolocalization for all the EPA sites.
 After extraction, we used annual_all_YYYY.csv files (Type 3)